Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 Yes.
 For a list of unofficial, community-driven servers, see [[Community supported pods]].

 You can check the version of some of these pods by clicking "DEBUG INFO" at the very bottom of each page.
-There, the commit id and commit date is noted.
+That should show you the commit id and (more importantly) the commit date.
+Not all pods turn this feature on, however.

 ***What is a pod?***

 A pod is a server where Diaspora is running.
-There are lots of different pods, and communication is not restricted to one pod.
+There are lots of different pods, some run .
 You can add friends from other pods and communicate with them.

 "Pod" is a metaphor referring to pods on plants which contain seeds.